waffleio/waffle.io-takeout/INSTALL.md

 * A supported Linux server (modern versions of Ubuntu, Debian, CentOS, Red Hat & Fedora)
 * A Waffle Takeout license file (downloadable from [https://takeout.waffle.io](https://takeout.waffle.io))
 * A GitHub Enterprise installation secured via SSL certificate.
 (Waffle Takeout does not support connecting to GitHub Enterprise insecurely over HTTP at this time.)
+* A MongoDB instance.
+Waffle does not currently ship with our own database and we require you to manage your database.

 ## Host Machine